-To help combat their influence, it is essential to understand these sources and to learn how to dismantle their unhealthy and unhelpful messages.
+To help combat their influence, it is essential to understand why the messages these sources promote are so unhealthy and unhelpful.

 What Does It Mean to Be ‘Pro Anorexia’?

-• Show support for unhealthy behaviors or thoughts, i.e. not eating for an entire day
+- Show support for unhealthy behaviors or thoughts, such as not eating for an entire day

 Where Does ‘Pro Anorexia’ Content Come From?

-Pro-ana content can come from a number of different sources, including:
+Pro-ana content can come from different sources, including:

 A notable gray area is online communities for people with anorexia nervosa and other eating disorders.

 These forums are often presented as safe spaces for people to discuss issues related to their conditions.
-This can help people feel less alone, support one another in a healthy way, and offer advice for making positive life changes.
+They can help people feel less alone, provide support, and offer advice for making positive life changes.

-At the same time, these communities can work to proliferate misinformation about eating disorders, especially if not adequately policed by moderators and admins.
+But these communities can also proliferate misinformation about eating disorders, especially if not adequately policed by moderators and admins.
 They can turn into echo chambers for the unhealthy and unhelpful thoughts of people who still need a lot of help with their recovery process.
-And unfortunately, that type of attitude can catch on quickly.
+Unfortunately, this can do more harm than good.

 Where Do People Find This Information?

-In fact, as much as 29.3% of all videos on YouTube that touch on the topic of anorexia include at least some type of information that could be considered “pro-ana,” according to one study.
-[1] And it’s not uncommon for these pages to gain large followings among people who struggle with AN, which serves to amplify their voices further.
+As much as 29.3% of all videos on YouTube that touch on the topic of anorexia include at least some type of information that could be considered “pro-ana,” according to one study.1 And it’s not uncommon for these pages to gain large followings among people who struggle with AN.

-29.3% of YouTube videos that talk about anorexia include pro-ana content.
-[1]
+29.3% of YouTube videos that talk about anorexia include pro-ana content.1

 In some cases, even people searching for healthy treatments for anorexia nervosa may be exposed to misinformation and toxic content.
-The algorithm may detect that they’ve been looking at similar topics as those searching more ‘pro-ana’ content and send them in that unhealthy direction.
+The algorithm may detect that they’ve been looking at similar topics to those searching more “pro-ana” content and send them in that unhealthy direction.

 Why Is Pro-Anorexia Content So Harmful?